trynova/nova/nova_vm/src/heap/README.md

    index and a type: The type tells which array to access from and the index gives the offset.
-1. Placing heap data "by type and use" in a DOD fashion allows eg. `Uint8Array`s to not include any of the data that an object has
+1. Placing heap data "by type and use" in a DOD fashion allows eg. `Uint8Array`s to not include any of the data that an object has.
 1. Garbage collection must be done on the heap level which quite logically lends itself to a tracing mark-and-sweep algorithm.
 1. With careful work it should be possible to enable partially concurrent